deworg/wp_cmsgarden/en.md

 Originally designed as a pure blog system, WordPress rapidly spread out in the world of blogs and slowly converted into an adequate CMS.
 Today you can use WordPress to build complex websites, shops, and communities.

 WordPress has a block-based editor, which provides a modern interface for writing simple articles and building complex structured pages.
-With the new Full-Site Editing capabilities, customizing a website layout got more convenient.
+With the new Site-Editor Editing capabilities, customizing a website layout got more convenient.

 ## User-friendly expandability